intel/genfatimage/README.md

 As it is written in Perl, it *should* work on just about any platform.

+It currently requires a Perl interpreter compiled with 64-bit integer support.
+This is usually the norm these days, even on 32-bit platforms.

 As written, it is set up to use the `-T` (taint) option to Perl for additional security and robustness.
 If you are on a platform where you have to explicitly run the Perl interpreter, Perl requires the `-T`